whosonfirst/go-whosonfirst-pip/README.md

 ### Caching

-This is what it looks like reverse-geocoding a point on the island of Montéal against the set of all countries in Who's On First:
+We are aggressively pre-caching large (or slow) GeoJSON files or GeoJSON files with large geometries in the LRU cache.
+As of this writing during the start-up process when we are building the Rtree any GeoJSON file that takes > 0.01 seconds to load is tested to see whether it has >= 2000 vertices.
+If it does then it is added to the LRU cache.

+Both the size of the cache and the trigger (number of vertices) are required parameters when instatiating a `WOFPointInPolygon` object-interface-struct thing.
+Like this:

 ```
-[debug] time to marshal /usr/local/mapzen/whosonfirst-data/data/856/330/41/85633041.geojson is 0.072996
-[debug] time to convert geom to polygons (67631 points) is 0.007654
-[cache] 85633041 because so many points (67631)
-[debug] time to load polygons is 0.080718
-[debug] time to check containment (true) after 10/382 possible iterations is 0.000007
-[debug] time to marshal /usr/local/mapzen/whosonfirst-data/data/856/326/85/85632685.geojson is 0.957890
-[debug] time to convert geom to polygons (469372 points) is 0.135788
-[cache] 85632685 because so many points (469372)
-[debug] time to load polygons is 1.093759
-[debug] time to check containment (false) after 4800/4800 possible iterations is 0.005420
-[debug] time to load polygons is 0.000003
-[debug] time to check containment (false) after 75/75 possible iterations is 0.001028
-[debug] contained: 1/3
-[timings] 45.572744, -73.586295 (1 result)
-[timing] intersects: 0.000030
-[timing] inflate: 0.000001
-[timing] contained: 1.181019

-# this time loading polygons from cache

-[debug] time to load polygons is 0.000003
-[debug] time to check containment (true) after 10/382 possible iterations is 0.000006
-[debug] time to load polygons is 0.000001
-[debug] time to check containment (false) after 4800/4800 possible iterations is 0.005379
-[debug] time to load polygons is 0.000001
-[debug] time to check containment (false) after 75/75 possible iterations is 0.001023
-[debug] contained: 1/3
-[timings] 45.572744, -73.586295 (1 result)
-[timing] intersects: 0.000025
-[timing] inflate: 0.000001
-[timing] contained: 0.006456
+func NewPointInPolygon(source string, cache_size int, cache_trigger int, logger *log.WOFLogger) (*WOFPointInPolygon, error) {
+     // ...
+}
 ```

+You should adjust these values to taste.
+If you are adding more records to the cache than you've allocated space for the package will emit warnings telling you that, during the start-up phase.

-Some countries, like [New Zealand](https://whosonfirst.mapzen.com/spelunker/id/85633345/) are known to be problematic because they have an insanely large "ground truth" polygon, but the caching definitely helps.
+This is all to account for the fact that some countries, like [New Zealand](https://whosonfirst.mapzen.com/spelunker/id/85633345/) are known to be problematic because they have an insanely large "ground truth" polygon, but the caching definitely helps.
 For example, reverse-geocoding `-40.357418,175.611481` looks like this:

 ```
 [debug] time to marshal /usr/local/mapzen/whosonfirst-data/data/856/333/45/85633345.geojson is 5.419391